Bromus bromoideus

 Bromus bromoideus, the brome of the Ardennes, is a species of grass in the genus Bromus.
 Genetic studies suggest that it rather should be regarded as a variant of Bromus secalinus.

 It was found in the calcareous meadows of the provinces of Liège and Luxembourg in Belgium, notably around the towns of Rochefort, Beauraing and Comblain-au-Pont, where it was first discovered in 1821.
-It was thought to be extinct since the 1930s until preserved seeds were rediscovered in collections of the Belgian National Botanic Garden by English botanist David Aplin and as a result of the publicity, seeds in other locations came to light in 2005.
+It was thought to be extinct since the 1930s until preserved seeds were rediscovered in collections of the Belgian National Botanic Garden by the English botanist David Aplin and as a result of the publicity, seeds in other locations came to light in 2005.

 In 2009 the National Botanic Garden of Belgium announced that some hundred thousand seeds have been germinated.